This post may contain affiliate links that help support the blog when you make a purchase

-These symptoms are also similar to those endured by individuals suffering from an inner ear disorder, Meniere’s disease or MS. With so many possibilities, it’s essential that your condition be properly diagnosed to determine if your eyes are indeed the problem.
+These symptoms are also similar to those endured by individuals suffering from an inner ear disorder, Meniere’s disease or MS. With so many possibilities, it’s essential that you take an assessment to determine if your eyes are indeed the problem.
 Regular eye doctors won’t be able to pick up VH during a routine eye exam, which is why you need the expertise of a NeuroVisual professional.”
 (Source: Vision Specialists of Michigan)

 Why hasn’t this shown up on your eye exam?

 As I mentioned before, I have been an eyeglass wearer since I was a young child.
-That might make you wonder why this eye condition was never discovered before.
+Why didn’t I know about vertical heterophoria sooner?
 Part of the reason is pretty simple: I wasn’t symptomatic enough yet.
 I had headaches and things, but those were attributed to the fact that I stared at screens frequently and I read a lot, etc. It is always easy to explain things away when we aren’t suffering enough to do something about it.

 The other reason is just as important for the rest of you to know.
-The reason why they never caught it in a regular eye exam is that testing isn’t included in the regular eye exam.
+This eye condition is not part of the routine eye exam.
 Vertical heterophoria is a condition that requires special equipment to test, and it also requires special training to diagnose it that the majority of eye doctors don’t have.
 In other words, your 24-hour eyeglass place isn’t going to catch vertical heterophoria because they aren’t looking for it.

 You’re probably wondering what it would take to correct an issue like vertical heterophoria.
 Do you have to take medicine?
 Are there surgeries in your future?
 Will you need to see a specialist frequently?
 Don’t worry at all.
 The solution to vertical heterophoria is simple: your doctor adds a set of prisms to your eyeglasses that correct the vision issue.